ongraphpythondev/Test_Interview/README.md

-## Required Validations in transictions
+## Required Validations in transactions

 * It checks country with its currency.
 * It checks whether the country is valid or not.